How To Make A 360° Panorama – Tutorial Contents

 The above panorama is made of 91 images – which is quite a lot.
 The photos were shot with my Canon EOS 550D and the lens that comes with it, at 18 mm.
 This is not the easiest scenario, the more pictures you have, the more likely there will be stitching difficulties.
 But I would say that if you take the pictures properly, it is still okay.
 Various panoramas on this site were created with this basic lens and they are still perfectly satisfactory.
 It’s just a bigger work for the software and for you if you have to arrange some parts that were not aligned correctly.

 As the photo covers the whole sphere, there is no cropping involved.

-Now that you know about the types of panoramas, you are ready to take the first steps to creating yours!
+Now that you know about the types of panoramas, you are ready to take the first steps to create yours!
 Click on the link below to continue.